I’m very excited to bring you my very first Guest Blog Post & Contest (at the end of post) to the Vintage Inn! Yay!

 My heroine really did earn her props!
 As for her adventures overseas, both with the British and the Canadian Air Forces, you will just have to read the book to find out more.

-To read an excerpt of Elinor’s book, which she published this week on her own Wartime Wednesdays blog, click here: Bird’s Eye View Excerpt
+To read an excerpt of Elinor’s book, which she published on her own Wartime Wednesdays blog, click here: Bird’s Eye View Excerpt

 About the Author: